nodesign/weioDoc/examples.md

 </div>
 ```

-Once all sections are created (for six inputs) you need to define **pwm()** function :
+Once all sections are created (for six inputs) you need to define **pwm()** function:

 ```javascript
 function pwm(pin, value, pinID) { ... }
 ```

 Using Jquery you can update paragraph text.
-As you see you need the id of the paragraph and the pin number display the right text in the right place :
+As you see you need the id of the paragraph and the pin number display the right text in the right place:

 ```javascript
 $(pinID).html("PIN "+pin+"<br>DUTY CYCLE = "+value+" %");
 ```

 Finally you need to write the value on corresponding PWM output.
-Notice that value needs to be parsed as an int :
+Notice that value needs to be parsed as an int:

 ```javascript
 pwmWrite(pin, parseInt(value));
 ```

-Now when you open the web user interface you should see six sliders that control PWM output in real time :
+Now when you open the web user interface you should see six sliders that control PWM output in real time:

 ```html
 <!DOCTYPE html>